 Whether on your computer or phone, chances are there are apps that you haven’t touched in a while.
-Perhaps there are even apps that are there but your not sure how they got there – my husband has this issue, as Windows is constantly adding apps to his computer that it thinks he needs.
+Perhaps there are even apps that are there but you’re not sure how they got there – my husband has this issue, as Windows is constantly adding apps to his computer that it thinks he needs.
 Those phone apps are taking up valuable space.
 If you haven’t opened them in a while or they are acting glitchy, then it’s time to let them go.

 We all know what apps we open regularly on our phones, so anything beyond those, that aren’t necessary for the function of the phone, should be removed.
 Be sure to tackle this part of your digital declutter so that your phone runs more efficiently.

 Do you have a habit of bookmarking pages but then never visiting that site again?
 I know I have done this in the past.
 Going through your browsers bookmarks can be a tedious affair, especially if there are a ton of bookmarks.
 However, clearing these out is a great idea.
 Maybe you will find a recipe you had been meaning to try but it got lost amid all of the other bookmarks.
 Now is your chances to read through all of those articles and then delete them.